 2nd: Terry’s Soup: to honor our late colleague and philanthropic pioneer, Terry Strand, 2nd grade students continued the tradition of making soup to donate to The Lord’s Table at St. Martin’s Church in Gaithersburg, MD.
 Second grade soup making days correlate directly with the second grade math curriculum.

 4th: Our 4th graders are our oldest students in our Lower School.
-To draw on their emerging leadership skills, the fourth graders lead the annual food drive to benefit Manna Food Center.
+To draw on their emerging leadership skills, the fourth graders lead the annual food drive to benefit Nourish Now in Rockville.
 The 4th graders are charged with the organization, publicity, and sorting of all the donated foods for the entire school.